 Pete went on to hold several senior positions in the expanding world of Citigroup, serving as Vice Chairman and Executive Vice President of Travelers Insurance, Vice Chairman of Citibank’s Private Bank, and Vice Chairman of Citi’s Global Wealth management business.

-Pete founded a hedge fund, Flintlock Capital; and subsequently joined Virtu Financial, a prominent, market-leading high frequency trading firm.
+In 2010, Pete and two partners founded a hedge fund, Flintlock Capital; and subsequently joined Virtu Financial, a prominent, market-leading high frequency trading firm.